fireship-io/fireship.io/content/lessons/advanced-flutter-firebase/index.md

 ### Example Database Service

-The service below converts a firestore document read, then maps it to a `SuperHero` and a collection query to a `List<Weapon>`, as streams.
+The service below converts a Firestore document read, then maps it to a `SuperHero` and a collection query to a `List<Weapon>`, as streams.

 {{< file "dart" "db.dart" >}}
 ```dart